 An Ephemeral “Incentive” to Protect Data

 Even more disturbing is the crabbed argument suggesting that some type of incentive exists for employers to protect data.
-The Court fails to logically explain why an employer has an “incentive” when the employee has little or no recourse to hold the employer legally accountable to their duty of care.
-Instead, the Court cites to computer-related laws as apparent support.
+The Court fails to logically explain why an employer has an “incentive” when the employee has little or no recourse to hold the employer legally accountable under the employer’s duty of care.
+Instead, the Court vaguely cites to computer-related laws as apparent support.

 Opinion Does Not Maintain Protections for Employee Personal Data

-The assumption that “gee, data breaches will occur, cest la vie” without any analysis of why data breaches occur, accounting for how to prevent or mitigate the breaches, and the potential failures of a business to take adequate precautions because they effectively have no liability from lawsuits, is staggering–especially in 2017.
-Unfortunately, Pennsylvanians continue place their most sensitive personal information at risk because they punch-the-clock.
+The assumption that “gee, data breaches will occur, cest la vie” without any analysis of why data breaches occur, without any accounting for how to prevent or mitigate the breaches, and without any analysis of the potential failures of a business to take adequate and reasonable precautions (because they effectively have no liability from lawsuits) is staggering–especially in 2017.
+Unfortunately, Pennsylvanians continue place their most sensitive personal information at risk without any accountability by the courts or employers simply because they punch-the-clock.